dogokit/dogokit-akita/README.md

 - Build web app as fast as possible with pre-built modules
 - Encourage web standards with Remix
 - Scale complexity and integration with GraphQL
+- Ready to use React UI components, styled with Tailwind CSS, with the help of shadcn UI and more
+- Develop beyond JavaScript, moonrepo can help to manage other runtimes such as Golang, Rust, etc
-- Ability to support mobile app development with React Native using Expo
+- Ability to later support mobile app development with React Native using Expo
 - Highly customizable, 100% of the stack can still be changed

 ## Tech Stack

-These are the things used and recommendations, with more focus on things labeled by the 👍 (thumbs up) emoji.
+These are the complete things that can be used and recommended, with more focus on things labeled by the 👍 (thumbs up) emoji.

 ### General